June 30, 2006

 |MTD||QTD||1 Year||3 Years||5 Years||10 Years|

 The Putnam Investments Total Return Composite (the "Composite") seeks to deliver a more efficient risk/return profile than a traditionally balanced global portfolio through dynamic risk allocation and drawdown control.
-By relaxing certain traditional investment constraints, like the "no leverage" constraint, the strategy can seek returns and diversification from a variety of sources, while keeping the risks deriving from these sources in good balance.
 The strategy also seeks a total positive return.
-The ICE BofA Merrill Lynch US Dollar 1-Month LIBOR Constant Maturity Index is used as a cash benchmark for comparative purposes.
-As the strategy is designed to deliver a more efficient risk/return profile than a traditionally balanced global portfolio, performance is also monitored relative to a 60% MSCI World Index/40% FTSE World Government Bond Index benchmark.
-The 60/40 benchmark is rebalanced on a monthly basis.
-The Composite comprises all U.S. dollar based discretionary accounts, or accounts hedged to U.S. dollars, managed by the Firm in this investment style.
-The Composite may include accounts with different benchmarks.
+Accounts in the Composite actively allocate across four major sources of market risk (equity, credit, rate, and inflation) vs. static risk parity and dynamically adjusts allocations to reflect active top-down views of future risk-adjusted return potential.
+Three key components of the investment process are building a strategic policy portfolio, dynamically allocating risk, and actively executing investment strategies.
+Th Composite's primary benchmark is the ICE BofA 1-Month LIBOR which is used as a cash benchmark for comparative purposes.
+As the strategy is designed to pursue a more efficient risk/return profile than a traditionally balanced global portfolio, the secondary benchmark is a 60% MSCI World Index/40% FTSE World Government Bond Index blended benchmark which performance is also monitored against.
+The 60/40 blended benchmark is rebalanced on a monthly basis.
+The Composite may include accounts with different benchmarks The Composite comprises all U.S. dollar based discretionary accounts, or accounts hedged to U.S. dollars, managed by the Putnam in this investment style.
+This strategy allows for the use of leverage and derivatives: including the use of "short" derivatives, for hedging, to obtain leverage, and to adjust the return and volatility characteristics of investments.
+The Composite inception date was June 30, 2006.
 The Composite creation date was July 29, 2008.
-This strategy allows for the use of leverage.
-Prior to April 8, 2016, the Composite was named Total Return Master.

 The 60/40 portfolio is based on account allocations of MSCI World Index unhedged and FTSE World Govt Bond Index unhedged.
 The MSCI World Index (ND) is an unmanaged index of equity securities from developed countries.
 The FTSE World Government Bond Index is an index of bonds issued by governments in the U.S., Europe and Asia.